caojohnny/lagger/README.md

 targeting, etc. to make debugging easier
 - `/lca` - loads a chunk somewhere asynchronously (if supported)
+- `/sas` - spawns an armor stand with velocity that passes through blocks

 # Things I'm Considering